alakhag/alakhag.github.io/_pages/about.md

 ## Gratitude & Vision

 I am immensely grateful to my advisors and collaborators who have mentored and inspired me throughout my journey.
-My goal is to apply my knowledge to **advance 3D vision technologies** and contribute meaningfully to the scientific community.
+My goal is to apply my knowledge to **advance vision technologies** and contribute meaningfully to the world.

 ## Personal Background